-Below is a listing of articles documenting various spying incidents, capabilities, and vulnerabilities that you may not already know.
-Maybe it will help drive home that our society has a big problem and make you think twice before you order your next connected device that's built to spy on you.
+Below is a listing of various spying incidents.
+We hope it will help drive home that our society has a big problem and make you think twice before you order your next connected device that's built to spy on you.

 "... the processes used to handle personal data at amazon.de have serious issues.
 This is the “worst case scenario” that consumer and data protection activists have been warning us about."